ramalhais/previous/readme.previous.txt

 	cmake -G "MSYS Makefiles" .

-If you're tracking Previous version control, it's preferable to do the build in a separate build directory as above would overwrite the (non-CMake) Makefiles coming with Previous:
+If you're tracking Previous version control, it's preferable to do the build in a separate build directory:
-	mkdir -p build
+	mkdir -p builddir
-	cd build
+	cd builddir
-	cmake ..
+	cmake -G <generator> -S .. -B . cmake --build

 Have a look at the manual of CMake for other options.
 Alternatively, you can use the "cmake-gui" program to configure the sources with a graphical